-Category Clause (As of current publication) Details 3 - Substantial change to recommendation 3.5 n 3.5.1 Understanding Loads The clause has been revised and edited as part of the overall revision of 3 Structure.
+Category Clause Number (at time of update) Clause (As of current publication) Details 3 - Substantial change to recommendatior 3.5 1 3.5.1 Understanding Loads The clause has been revised and edited as part of the overall revision of 3 Structure.
 The illustration of 3.3A Profiled Steel - Flanges and Webs and some content have been moved to 3.4 Profiles.
 The illustration 3.5.1A Compression, Tensile and Shear Force 0 - Clause Removed 3.5.1 Point Load This clause has been removed as part of the overall revision of 3 Structure.
 Instead of two clauses 0 - Clause Removed 3.5.6 Section Properties This clause was removed as part of the overall revision of 3 Structure.
 The information previous contained in this clause has been spread throughout other clauses.
-3 - Substantial change to recommendation 3.5.8 n 3.5.1.1 Continuity The content of this clause was revised and edited as part of the overall revision of 3 Structure.
+3 - Substantial change to recommendatior 3.5.8 1 3.5.1.1 Continuity The content of this clause was revised and edited as part of the overall revision of 3 Structure.
 The illustration for 3.5.1.1A Continuity 2 - Editing and rearrangement 3.5.4 3.5.1.2 Load Distribution The 3.5.1.2 Load Distribution-clause has been revised and edited as part of the overall revision of 3 Structure.
 0 - Clause Removed 3.5.2 Wind Load This clause was merged with 3.6.2.1 Wind Load as part of the overall revision of 3 Structure.
-0 - Clause Removed 3.5.5 Yield Strength This clause has been assimilated into a new clause 3 - Substantial change to recommendation 3.6 n 3.6 Types of Load Clauses decribing types of load have been rearranged and revised for clarity and easy of use.
-Content previously contained to this clause was distributed among it's subclauses.
+0 - Clause Removed 3.5.5 Yield Strength This clause has been assimilated into a new clause 3 - Substantial change to recommendatior 3.6 1 3.6 Types of Load Clauses decribing types of load have been rearranged and revised for clarity and easy of use.
+Content previously contained to this clause was distributed among it's sub- clauses.
 2 - Editing and rearrangement 3.6.1 3.6.1 Point Load This clause revised as part of the overall revision of 3 Structure.
-3 - Substantial change to recommendation 3.7 n 3.6.2.1 Wind Load Two clauses that previously discussed wind load were merged into one as part of the overall revision of 3 Structure.
+3 - Substantial change to recommendatior 3.7 1 3.6.2.1 Wind Load Two clauses that previously discussed wind load were merged into one as part of the overall revision of 3 Structure.
 The content of both clauses were revised and edited to facilitate the merger.
-3 - Substantial change to recommendation 3.7.1 n 3.6.2.1.1 Local Pressure Factor (Kl) Corrected illustration 3.6.2.1.1A Local Pressure for Low-Pitch Roofs and deleted C Local Pressure Factors C.
+3 - Substantial change to recommendatior 3.7.1 n 3.6.2.1.1 Local Pressure Factor (Kl) Corrected illustration 3.6.2.1.1A Local Pressure for Low-Pitch Roofs and deleted C Local Pressure Factors C.